JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 When Death cometh and catcheth thee by the hair, only God's name will save thee.
 Death and life are the work of God ; this deceitful world is only an entanglement ;
 Saith Kabir, they who have the elixir of God in their hearts shall ultimately be saved.

 The body likened to a village, the soul to its headman, and the senses to its agriculturists.

 <p style="text-align:center;">VII</p>

-The body is a village ; the soul placed therein is its headman ; five husbandmen dwell in it — The. senses — eyes, nose, ear, tongue, and touch — which obey not my orders.
+The body is a village ; the soul placed therein is its headman ; five husbandmen dwell in it — The. senses — eyes, nose, ear, tongue, and touch — which obey not my orders. <span id="p251"><sup><small>[ p.

-[^xx1] There are four degrees of salvation — salo/i, heaven ; samzp, being near God ; sarup> assuming God's form ; sayuj, being absorbed in God.

-[^xx2] That Thou hadst already saved me.

-<span id="p251"><sup><small>[ p.
 251 ]</small></sup></span>
 O father, I shall no longer dwell in this village ;
 The accountants called Chitr and Gupt ask for an account of every moment of mine, So when Dharmraj calleth for my account, there will be a heavy balance against me.
 The five husbandmen will then have all fled, and the bailiffs will arrest the soul.
-Saith Kabir, hear, O holy men, settle your accounts on the field ;[^xx1] Pardon for this once thy slave, so that he may not have to return to this terrible ocean.
+Saith Kabir, hear, O holy men, settle your accounts on the field ;[^334] Pardon for this once thy slave, so that he may not have to return to this terrible ocean.

 A Bairagi who had come from Dwaraka told Kabir he had seen God there, and he asked him to go^ there too, and he would also see God.
 Upon this the following colloquy occurred.

 <p style="text-align:center;">VIII</p>

 O Bairagi, no one hath seen the Fearless One ;
-Can the Fearless One be obtained without fearing Him ? [^xx4] Certainly not.'[^xx2]

-O Bairagi, if man were to see the Lord present, he would feel fear ;
+Can the Fearless One be obtained without fearing Him ? ‘ Certainly not. ’[^335] O Bairagi, if _man_ were to see the Lord present, he would feel fear ;
-He who obeyeth God's order is without fear — [^xx4] Certainly.'
-O Bairagi, though all people are imbued with hypocrisy, Practise it not thou before God — [^xx6] Certainly not. [^xx5] O Bairagi, men set not covetousness aside ; Egoism hath destroyed the body — ' Certainly.'
-O Bairagi, the fire of care hath burnt the body, But thou shalt escape from it if thou deaden thy feelings — [^xx4] Certainly.'
+He who obeyeth God's order is without fear — ‘ Certainly.’
+O Bairagi, though all people are imbued with hypocrisy, Practise it not thou before God — ‘ Certainly not. ’ O Bairagi, _men_ set not covetousness aside ;
+Egoism hath destroyed the body — ‘ Certainly.’
+O Bairagi, the fire of care hath burnt the body,
+But thou _shalt escape from it_ if thou deaden thy feelings — ‘Certainly.’
-Without a true guru there can be no contempt of the world, O Bairagi, Even though everybody desire it — ' Certainly.'
+Without a true guru there can be no contempt of the world, O Bairagi, Even though everybody desire it — ‘ Certainly.’

-O Bairagi, if it be God's will, thou shalt meet the true guru,
+O Bairagi, if it be God's will, thou shalt meet the true guru, <span id="p252"><sup><small>[ p.

-[^xx1] That is, while alive.
-The metaphor is derived from the practice which prevailed before British rule of taking payments in kind.
-Creditors' and debtors' accounts were settled on the harvest field.

-[^xx2] Wana hanbaL In the Malwa dialect hanbai means yes.

-<span id="p252"><sup><small>[ p.
 252 ]</small></sup></span>

-And shalt easily obtain God—' Certainly.'
+And shalt easily obtain God—‘ Certainly.’
-Saith Kabir, O Bairagi, address one prayer to God,
+Saith Kabir, O Bairagi, _address_ one prayer to God, To take thee over the terrible ocean — ‘ Certainly.’

-To take thee over the terrible ocean — [^xx4] Certainly.[^xx5] Krishan was one day going to visit Duryodhan, but he heard that Duryodhan was then holding court.
+Krishan was one day going to visit Duryodhan, but he heard that Duryodhan was then holding court.
 Krishan, in order to avoid the regal ceremonial and entertainments connected therewith, remained the night with Vidur.
 Next day when Krishan and Duryodhan met, the latter upbraided him in a friendly manner for not having gone straight to him.
 The following is Krishan's reply : —

 <p style="text-align:center;">IX</p>

 O king, who would go to thee ?

-[^xx1] have seen such affection on Vidur's part that the poor man pleaseth me.
+I have seen such affection on Vidur's part that the poor man pleaseth me.
 Beholding thine elephants, thou hast been lost in error and hast not recognized God.
 I consider Vidur's water as nectar in comparison with thy milk.
-I got vegetables without condiment, but to me they were equal to Whir, and the night passed in Vidur's singing God's praises.
+I got vegetables _without condiment_, but to me they were equal to _khir_, and the night passed in Vidur's singing God's praises.
 Kabir's God is joyous and happy, and payeth no attention to anybody's caste.

-Sloks
+<p style="text-align:center;">SLOKS</p>

 The following two sloks in the Rag Maru are attributed to Kabir.
 The battle referred to is perhaps intended to represent man's struggle with his evil passions.
 These are the only lines in the Granth Sahib relating to war.
-When the drums sound aloud, the conspicuous warriors fall wounded ;[^xx1]
+When the drums sound aloud, the conspicuous _warriors_ fall wounded ;[^336] <span id="p253"><sup><small>[ p.

-[^xx1] Also translated— (a) Aim is taken, and wounds are inflicted ; (&) When the guru's drum soundeth, the disciple, at whom it is aimed, is wounded.

-<span id="p253"><sup><small>[ p.
 253 ]</small></sup></span>
 The brave have entered the battle-field ; now is the time for combat.

 Recognize him as a hero who fighteth for the love of his religion ;
 He may die cut in pieces, but will never desert the battlefield.

 The following was a sharp remonstrance addressed to some men of high rank.

 <p style="text-align:center;">X</p>